f5devcentral/f5-bigip-image-generator/README.md

        destination: "/var/config/rest/downloads/f5-appsvcs.noarch.rpm"
    ```

-5. OPTIONAL: The Image Generator will attempt to use previously created local artifacts, if they exist.
-Therefore, if you receive an error during file upload to a cloud provider, only the cloud portion of image generation is run for a subsequent image generation.
-If you want to run the entire process again, use the `--clean` option to remove logs and artifacts associated with the source image, platform, modules, and boot locations.
+5. OPTIONAL: The default behavior of the Image Generator does not attempt to use previously created local artifacts.
+To enable this feature, use the `--reuse` option.
+If you receive an error during file-upload to a cloud provider, then only the cloud portion of image generation will rerun for a subsequent image generation.
+Be aware that if you have already generated the virtual disk during previous runs, then using this option will prevent you from applying the '--update_image_files' option.

    **Example:**

    1. Build an image, type: `./build-image -i /var/tmp/BIGIP-15.0.0-0.0.39.iso -c config.yml -p qcow2 -m ltm -b 1--image-tag "Name: my-custom-vm-v12.1.1" --image-tag "org: shared-services`
-   2. Clean the environment associated with the specified source image, platform, modules, and boot locations, type: `./build-image --clean -i /var/tmp/BIGIP-15.0.0-0.0.39.iso -c config.yml -p qcow2 -m ltm -b 1--image-tag "Name: my-custom-vm-v12.1.1" --image-tag "org: shared-services`.
+   2. Reuse the environment associated with the specified source image, platform, modules, and boot locations, type: `./build-image --reuse -i /var/tmp/BIGIP-15.0.0-0.0.39.iso -c config.yml -p qcow2 -m ltm -b 1--image-tag "Name: my-custom-vm-v12.1.1" --image-tag "org: shared-services`.

 6. OPTIONAL: You can assign image tags to published images; however, rules for image tag definitions change depending upon the target, cloud provider ([AWS][21], [Azure][19], and [GCE ][20]).
-    Currently, the Image Generator tool does not validate for each cloud providers image tag:key and image tag:value pairing.
+    Currently, the Image Generator tool does not validate for each cloud provider's image tag:key and image tag:value pairing.
 Therefore, if you do NOT
     properly define your image tag:key/value pair for the target cloud platform, then your image is created, but your image will not have the tags that
     you defined.
 To define image tags, consult one of the following examples: